yuehaowong/devOpsDemo/README-TRAVIS.md

 1. #### Create `deploy.sh` in the `./scripts` directory

     This bash script moves all the files from our current build to the appropriate places in AWS to deploy our code.
+Note that where you see `$TRAVIS_COMMIT` here, that is an environment variable supplied by Travis-CI that contains a SHA generated hash key that uniquely identifies this build.

     ```bash
     echo "Processing deploy.sh"